metacpan/metacpan-cpan-extracted/distros/W/Web-Mention/README.md

 An object of this class represents a single webmention, with target and source URLs.
 It can verify itself, determining whether or not the document found at the source URL does indeed mention the target URL.

-It can also use the Indieweb authorship algorithm to identify and describe the author of source document, if possible.
+It can also use IndieWeb algorithms to attempt identification of the source document's author, and to provide a short summary of that document's content, using Microformats2 metadata when available.

 # METHODS